vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 Yes

 Notes:
-870. A couplet that has been translated differently by different authors: SS puts it as: "Fame will escape the grasp of those who fail to grasp the wealth of fools who failed to learn".
+870. A couplet that has been translated differently by different authors: (Satguru  Subramuniyaswami) puts it as: "Fame will escape the grasp of those who fail to grasp the wealth of fools who failed to learn".
 Manakkudavar, one of the great ancient commentators of Kural, takes these words "கல்லான், வெகுளும், சிறுபொருள்" to mean "ignorant, angry and deficient" as attributes of an enemy [Diaz, 2000].
-Other interesting translation is: "Fame will escape him who lets escape an easy victory over a fool" – PS.
+Other interesting translation is: "Fame will escape him who lets escape an easy victory over a fool" – (P.S.
+Sundaram).

 088
 Knowing enemy's strength